piesalad/mind2/README.md

-This Repository hosts all the code for my little documentation on my Jolla Mind 2.
+This Repository hosts all the code for my little documentation, for my use of the Jolla Mind 2.

 !!!
 This is unoffical and is not affiliated with Venho AI or Jolla !!!